HaydenMeloche/redis-labs/RU102J/README.md

 $ mvn test -Dtest=HelloTest
 ```
 #### Loading the Sample Data
-The sample application includes a data loader.
-You should run this after completing each programming challenge.
-Often, you'll be writing code that inserts data into the application.
-Running the data loader will ensure that this data is always up to date.
+Run the following command to load fake data into redis.
 ```
 $ java -jar target/redisolar-1.0.jar load
 ```
-Running the Sample Application
+### Running the application
-You'll also want to be able to run the sample application.
-From the command line, run the following:
+To run the application from the command line, run the following:
 ```
 $ java -jar target/redisolar-1.0.jar server config.yml
 ```